-Mayor Datuk Nor Hisham Ahmad Dahlan is certain that the Kuala Lumpur Structure Plan 2040 (KLSP2040), which will guide the city’s strategic development for the next 20 years, would secure the city’s long-term viability and prosperity for all of its residents.
+Mayor Datuk Nor Hisham Ahmad Dahlan is certain that KLSP2040 would secure the city’s long-term viability and prosperity for all of its residents in the next 20 years.

 “We have undertaken the biggest study this year to provide the basis for this plan that will underline the development of Kuala Lumpur until 2040.
 We aim to make Kuala Lumpur a world-class, smart, and intelligent city by 2040, and future generations will sustain the city’s development to become the best in Malaysia,” he said.